 How to Budget and Avoid Debt on an Unreliable Income

-Most financial advisors agree: Avoid debt depends on a variety of factors, among which budget management is the most important.
+Most financial advisors agree: Avoiding debt depends on a variety of factors, among which budget management is the most important.

 Managing your expenses against your income lies at the core of healthy finances.